-3.6.
+3.9.
 Expression editor datum comment handling (7.5)

 The expression editor no longer returns end-of-file for an entry containing only a single commented-out datum.
+[This bug dated back to Version 7.4.]

-3.7.
+3.10.
 Expression editor clipboard bug under Windows (7.5)

 The expression editor now properly closes the clipboard after a paste (control-v) operation, i.e., no longer prevents new items from being copied to the clipboard.
+[This bug dated back to Version 7.4.]

-3.8.
-Bug in ash (7.5)
+3.11.
+Bug in ash(7.5)

 A bug that caused ash to return the wrong result for word-sized or greater negative (right) shifts of large powers of two has been fixed.
+[This bug dated back to Version 7.0.]

-3.9.
+3.12.
 Bug in inexact (7.5)

 A bug that could cause inexact (aka exact->inexact) to improperly round an exact value halfway between two floating-point values has been fixed.
+[This bug dated back to Version 7.0.]

-3.10.
+3.13.
 Bug in handling of compile (7.5)

 A bug in the compiler that caused it to treat the return value of compile as true in test context, no matter what it actually returns, has been fixed.
+[This bug dated back to Version 6.0.]